 Spencer Cochran

 His research interests include high switching frequency converter design, wireless power transfer, and control modeling.
-His graduate work focused on wireless power transfer at both 150 kHz and 6.78 MHz, which included power stage design, system tuning, distortion reduction, and dual-loop control design.
+His graduate work focused on wireless power transfer at both 150 kHz and 6.78 MHz, which included power stage design, system tuning, distortion reduction and dual-loop control design.

-Cochran, while at the University of Tennessee, completed the Wide Bandgap Traineeship and received an award for exemplary research in 2020.
+While attending UT, Cochran completed the Wide Bandgap Traineeship and received an award for exemplary research in 2020.
 He was a Robert E. Bodenheimer Fellow during his master’s work and a Tennessee Fellow for Graduate Excellence during his tenure as a doctoral student.

 Education